 Attendance at Board and Committee Meetings

 The Board retains full control of the Group with day-to-day operational control delegated to Executive Directors.
 The full Board meets monthly and on other occasions as it considers necessary.
-During 2017 there were twelve Board meetings, one Remuneration Committee meeting and two Audit Committee meetings.
-All meetings were fully attended by their constituent directors apart from one board meeting where apologies were received from David Mahony.
+During 2022 there were twelve Board meetings, two Remuneration Committee meetings and two Audit Committee meetings.
+All meetings were fully attended by their constituent directors.

 Principle Six: Appropriate Skills and Experience of the Directors

-The Board currently consists of five directors.
+The Board currently consists of four directors.
 The Board believes that the Board composition is appropriate to provide the necessary skills, balance and experience for the needs of the company.